Introduction

 -

-contribute to payments, levies, or trust accounts
+contribute to payments or levies that are managed through trust accounts

 -